23lollo/Fansly-image-downloader/README.md

 ## Usage

-### App Support

-If you experience issues:
-- Ensure you're on a supported Fansly page
-- Play videos completely to enable detection
-- Refresh the page if buttons don't appear
-- Verify the extension is enabled in Chrome extensions

 ### For Images
 - Navigate to any Fansly page with images
 - Click the green Download Image button